The images above use daily precipitation statistics from NWS COOP, CoCoRaHS, and CoAgMet stations. From

 U.S. DROUGHT MONITOR

-- The CPC 3-month outlook shows equal chances for wet, dry, or near normal conditions across the entire basin for March-April-May
+- The CPC 3-month outlook shows equal chances for wet, dry, or near normal conditions across the entire basin for April-May-June

 - The seasonal drought outlook shows a probability of drought persisting across the western portion of the basin and across southeast CO and northern UT